 - It’s a passing league, but championship teams didn’t frequently use their most valuable draft capital on wide receivers or tight ends – when they didn’t, the results weren’t very impactful:

 - The only tight end chosen under these circumstances (OJ Howard) was on IR for the playoffs when his team won the Super Bowl.

 - The only wide receiver chosen under these circumstances was Nelson Agholor, who’s career high is 896 receiving yards – he only had 167 total yards and 0 touchdowns in 3 playoff games during his team’s Super Bowl run.

-- Defending the pass is a much bigger priority than skill position players for these teams, with box attackers and defensive backs accounting for over 2/3rds of the players chosen
+- Defending the pass is a much bigger priority than skill position players for these teams

 - The only inside linebacker chosen was Devin White, a top 5 pick who became in All Pro on one of the most stacked defenses in recent memory